un4gt/pypi-copy-plus/README.md

 ## i18n

 - Default language is `Auto` (derived from `browser.i18n.getUILanguage()`; falls back to English).
-- You can override language in the popup; the choice is persisted via `browser.storage.local`.
+- You can override language in the popup or in-page panel; the choice is persisted via `browser.storage.local`.

 ## CI & Release